 No formal skill level is required, but to gain the most out of this workshop we would expect you to possess a level of either formal or informal music experience.

-- Develop your own musical leadership skills a safe and supportive environment
+- Develop your own musical leadership skills in a safe and supportive environment

-- Learn about some of the challenging circumstances that young people may face, how they impact on young
+- Learn about some of the challenging circumstances that young people may face, how they impact young people, and how we can reach out to them in positive ways through music

 - Learn how to plan and deliver creative music sessions to bring the maximum benefit to participants in these contexts